abstractmachine/O10-C/docs/documentation.md

 #### Global actions

-For global actions, i.e actions that are possible everywhere, just write those in `# everywhere`:
+For global actions, i.e actions that are possible everywhere, just write those in the top of the story, prior to any #salon creation:

 ```
-# everywhere

 > The following paragraphs are global

 ! say
 + You said that.
 + You said something.
 + You said it.

+# First salon
 ```
 #### Going from one salon to another
 You can go from the current salon to another with a command into curly brackets, like a boolean: `{@(name of salon)}`